rcn-ee/tidl-api/docs/source/using_api.rst

+.. _using-tidl-api:

 ******************
 Using the TIDL API
 ******************

 This example illustrates using the TIDL API to offload deep learning network processing from a Linux application to the C66x DSPs or DLAs on AM57x devices.
+The API consists of three classes: ``Configuration``, ``Executor`` and ``ExecutionObject``.

 Step 1
 ======